Meg Whitman: United States Ambassador to Kenya

-In August 2022 Whitman attracted criticism and public outcry from opposition figures in Kenya for perceived partisan political remarks claiming the 2022 election was the freest and fairest in Kenya's election history despite numerous reports of electoral malpractices in Kenya.Raila Odinga described Whitman as a rogue ambassador calling for her to shut up on political partisan comments while claiming that Kenya is not a US colony to warrant her perceived political partisan activities.
+In August 2022, Whitman attracted criticism and public outcry from opposition figures in Kenya for perceived partisan political remarks claiming the 2022 election was the freest and fairest in Kenya's election history despite numerous reports of electoral malpractices in Kenya.Raila Odinga described Whitman as a rogue ambassador calling for her to shut up on political partisan comments while claiming that Kenya is not a US colony to warrant her perceived political partisan activities.
 Raila told the media he would demand her recall for her participation in partisan local politics.

 With perceived political partisan positions, Whitman was repeatedly thought to support reported human rights abuses by the Ruto administration including a specific case where other western diplomats in Kenya signed a statement admonishing abductions and killings during the 25th June 2024 Gen Z protests in Kenya which Whitman did not sign.

-According to Whitman it was not appropriate for her to participate in the signing that included congratulatory messages as well as messages admonishing the extra judicial abductions and extra judicial killings by the Ruto administration.
+According to Whitman, it was not appropriate for her to participate in the signing that included congratulatory messages as well as messages admonishing the extra judicial abductions and extra judicial killings by the Ruto administration.
+Following Trump's win in 2024, Whitman announced her resignation as ambassador.

-In November 2024 Whitman announced her resignation as ambassador following Trump's win.
-Her resignation reportedly attracted celebrations from many including various Kenyan politicians celebrating an end to a United States ambassador perceived to be complicit in the numerous reported human rights abuses of the Ruto administration.